Are you an aspiring musician looking to create the perfect music video?

 Smaller-budget ventures may limit the cast to the crew.
 With larger-budget productions, you may have a previously set team.

-Another crucial aspect to note: Finding talent (if your team doesn’t have any)
+Another crucial aspect to note is finding talent (if your team doesn’t have any)

 After hiring a musician (or more than one), remember to brief them on your concept and the project’s expected outcome.